zhiqu22/mitre/README.md

 bash train.sh {root_path}
 ```
 **Note**:
-1. You have to mannually update and confirm params in L3~14, which are used to distributed training.
+1. You have to manually update and confirm params in L3~14, which are used to distributed training.
 2. The type of 400M model is transformer_register_big; the type of 900M model is transformer_register_massive

 ### Evaluation

-You can evluate spBLEU, chrF++, and COMET scores by run
+You can evaluate spBLEU, chrF++, and COMET scores by run
 ```bash
 mv MITRE/scripts/multilingual_generate.py fairseq/fairseq_cli/multilingual_generate.py
 pip install sacrebleu